 What develops — and what doesn't, without practice:

 Higher-order thinking skills — analytical reasoning, evaluation of evidence, construction of sustained argument — do not emerge automatically from content exposure.
-They develop only when students are explicitly required to produce them, under conditions where their reasoning is examined and corrected.
-A large meta-analysis of educational interventions confirms that explicit instruction in critical thinking — where reasoning skills are named, modeled, and practiced — produces meaningful gains, while exposure to challenging material alone does not.
+They develop most fully when students are explicitly required to produce them, under conditions where their reasoning is examined and corrected.
+A large meta-analysis of educational interventions confirms that explicit instruction in critical thinking — where reasoning skills are named, modeled, and practiced — produces meaningful gains, while exposure to challenging material alone produces substantially smaller gains.
 The difference between students who develop these capacities and students who do not is not IQ.
 It is practice under the right instruction.

 Abrami, P. C., et al., Instructional Interventions Affecting Critical Thinking Skills and Dispositions: A Stage 1 Meta-Analysis, Review of Educational Research, 2008